Ancient glass trade: South East Asia, Africa and the Indian Ocean

-Glass shows up in Northern India at the end of the 2nd millennium BC becoming more common throughout South East Asia during the following millennium.
-Glass beads in particular become extremely popular and together with bangles form the largest group of glass finds.
-From its Indian origins, glass beads spread to an area from Africa to Japan, sailing with the monsoon winds and leading to their christening as 'Trade wind beads'.
+Glass shows up in Northern India at the end of the 2nd millennium BC, becoming more common throughout South East Asia during the following millennium.
+Glass beads in particular become extremely popular and, together with bangles, form the largest group of glass finds.
+From its Indian origins, glass beads spread as far as Africa and Japan, sailing with the monsoon winds, hence their being referred to as 'trade wind beads'.
 The most common compositional type, representing 40% of the glass finds for the region, is known as mineral soda-alumina glass and is found from the 4th century BC to the 16th century AD.
-As the name indicates this it is typically characterized by a high alumina content and was made by the probably melting of reh with local, alumina rich, sands.
+As the name indicates, it is typically characterized by a high alumina content and was probably made by melting reh with local alumina rich sands.
 Through LA-ICP-MS analysis, however, Carter found that Cambodia had a large amount of glass beads made of potash glass and predominantly high alumina soda glass.
 Potash glass is a glass that uses potash or K2O as a flux in order to decrease the melting point of the glass and is the most common type of glass found in SE Asia.